 - Peel off and discard the skin.
 Slice the cucumbers in half lengthwise.
 Use a teaspoon-sized measuring spoon to scoop out and discard the seeds.
 Slice the cucumbers lengthwise into long strips, lay them together and cut across to cut them into small pieces (about ½-inch sized.)
 Place cut cucumber into a large bowl.

-- Dice the red onion into similarly sized pieces as the cucumber and add them to the bowl.
+- Finely dice the red onion and add them to the bowl.

 - Wear gloves to keep the oils from the habanero off your skin.
 If you’re not using gloves keep your hands away from your face while handling the pepper and then wash them well after.
 Slice the habanero in half lengthwise.
 Scoop out and discard the seeds and membranes.
 Slice the two halves of pepper into thin strips and then cut across the strips to dice them.
 Add the diced pepper to the bowl.